 In addition, some things like the action and export code operators have strict formatting so must be typed correctly.
 In the case of action code, some code input location support auto-completion, so helping with typing operator names correctly.

 Attribute names.
 User attributes (only) can be named by the user and should follow the CamelCase convention seen with system attributes.
 Attributes are always a single word (no spaces).
-At simplest: start with a capital, Roman letter (i.e. A–Z), accents and non-Roman scripts are allowed (from v9.1.0), then capitalise each compounded word, i.e. 'Price' or 'LastName'.
+At simplest: start with a capital, Roman letter (i.e. A–Z), accents and non-Roman scripts are allowed, then capitalise each compounded word, i.e. 'Price' or 'LastName'.
 Acronym styling is a choice for the user: 'SourceURL' or 'SourceUrl' are both valid attribute names.
 However, note that Tinderbox will consider 'SourceURL' and 'SourceUrl' as two different user attributes.

 Although there is some support for other scripts, beginners are advised to use unaccented Roman characters whilst getting to know how Tinderbox works.